juliajessica/acme-store/planning.md

 1. CartContainer - It is a wrapper for the Cart component and it also is the link between redux/react to handle `mapStateToProps` obtaining the products and totals calling both `getCartProducts()` and `getTotal()` (reducer functions) at the highest level passing them into the Cart component.
 2. Product - renders the products image, title, total, price, and addButton
-3. CalculatedTotals - I seperated this logic in order to keep........
+3. CalculatedTotals - Seperate the calculation logic to keep the cart file small and clean.

 ## RESEARCH/DISCOVER: